tinacms/tinacms/packages/react-tinacms-editor/editor-docs/README.md

 ### Markdown Editor

-[This](https://github.com/tinacms/tinacms/tree/master/packages/react-tinacms-editor/src/components/MarkdownEditor) editor is simple textarea where editor content can be edited a plain text.
+The [Markdown Editor](https://github.com/tinacms/tinacms/tree/master/packages/react-tinacms-editor/src/components/MarkdownEditor) is simple textarea where editor content can be edited a plain text.
 Currently menubar options are not enabled in this editor.

 ### Menubar